- Salesforce rises on strong Q2 results, upbeat forecast

 - U.S. dollar stores slip as freight costs hit profit forecasts

-NetApp Inc (NTAP.O) jumped 5.6% as brokerages raised their price targets in the wake of the cloud computing firm's better-than expected 2022 earnings outlook.
+NetApp Inc (NTAP.O) added 5.6% as brokerages raised their price targets for the cloud data services provider's stock following an upbeat first-quarter result and a better-than-expected 2022 earnings outlook.

-The S&P 500 posted 29 new 52-week highs and two new lows; the Nasdaq Composite recorded 74 new highs and 33 new lows.
+The S&P index recorded 24 new 52-week highs and 2 new lows, while the Nasdaq recorded 71 new highs and 33 new lows.

 Our Standards: The Thomson Reuters Trust Principles.